 Rheumatic heart disease

-An increased prevalence in females have been reported 4.
+- an increased prevalence in females has been reported 4

-Initial inflammatory events are precipitated by a group A Streptococcus pyogenes infection that causes a type 2 hypersensitivity reaction 7.
-The presence of Aschoff cells are a histological diagnostic feature.
+Initial inflammatory events are precipitated by a group A Streptococcus pyogenes infection that causes a type 2 hypersensitivity reaction where antibodies to the bacteria exhibit molecular mimicry to human tissues7.
+The presence of Aschoff cells is a histological diagnostic feature.

 - pericardial calcification